 In a statement, Time Warner says: "The deal combines Time Warner's vast library of content and ability to create new premium content that connects with audiences around the world, with AT&T's extensive customer relationships, world’s largest pay TV subscriber base and leading scale in TV, mobile and broadband distribution."

-Time Warner's portfolio of assets includes Warner Bros motion picture studio, news network CNN and HBO - who produces TV shows as 'Game of Thrones' and 'Sex and the City'.
+Time Warner's portfolio of assets includes Warner Bros motion picture studio, news network CNN and HBO - which produces TV shows such as 'Game of Thrones' and 'Sex and the City'.

-Its film franchises include Harry Potter, DC Entertainment, and Lego - and its TV series produced include 'The Big Bang Theory' and 'Gotham'.
+Its film franchises include Harry Potter, DC Entertainment, and Lego - and its TV series productions feature 'The Big Bang Theory' and 'Gotham'.

 Randall Stephenson, CEO and chairman of AT&T, said: "This is a perfect match of two companies with complementary strengths who can bring a fresh approach to how the media and communications industry works for customers, content creators, distributors and advertisers".

 "Our TV, mobile and broadband distribution and direct customer relationships provide unique insights from which we can offer addressable advertising and better tailor content".

 Time Warner chairman and CEO, Jeff Bewkes, added: "This is a great day for Time Warner and its shareholders.
 Combining with AT&T dramatically accelerates our ability to deliver our great brands and premium content to consumers on a multiplatform basis and to capitalise on the tremendous opportunities created by the growing demand for video content.